-Streetsville is in a secluded area in northwest Mississauga that was formerly a small town founded in the 1800’s.
-It is characterized by its charming Ontario small town feel.
-Historic buildings line the main north-south corridor of Queen St., with boutiques, restaurants, and pubs that attract a large number of Mississauga residents and others on a daily basis.
+Streetsville is a historic neighbourhood in northwest Mississauga that was formerly a small town founded in the 1800’s.
+Its charming Ontario small-town feel has become a tourist attraction.
+Historic landmark buildings line the main north-south corridor of Queen St., with boutiques, restaurants, and pubs that attract a large number of Mississauga residents and visitors on a daily basis.

 Streetsville has long been a favorite destination for many people, both as a place to visit and as a place to live.

 You can find a lot of attractions here for people to enjoy, and many people, including this author, with my specialized focus as a real estate agent Streetsville, believe that this is one of the most attractive areas in the Greater Toronto Area.
 So what are the best things to do in Streetsville?

 Top 6 Things to do in Streetsville